mhdadk/dotfiles/README.md

 # dotfiles

-Personal configuration files for shells, Neovim, and prompt theming across Linux (Debian) and Windows.
+Personal configuration files for shells, Neovim, the kitty terminal, and prompt theming across Linux (Debian) and Windows.

 ## Contents